 Hospitalization

-If you’re dealing with severe nutritional deficiencies or mental health issues, an initial period of hospitalization may be recommended.
-You may need medications to help you stabilize, such as antidepressants, to balance moods and improve your overall outlook of life.
-(10)
+If you’re dealing with severe nutritional deficiencies or mental health issues related to BN, an initial period of hospitalization may be recommended.
+This allows doctors to have round-the-clock supervision and give the care needed to address any immediate threats to someone’s life.

 Therapy